If Trump has learned anything from getting Covid-19, he’s not showing it

-Since Trump’s diagnosis last Thursday, he and his administration seem to be trying to cover up the president’s disease.
+Since Trump’s diagnosis last Thursday, he and his administration have seemingly tried to cover up the president’s disease.
 They’ve downplayed his symptoms.
 They’ve suggested he needed to be hospitalized not because of his apparently high fever and low oxygen levels but “out of an abundance of caution.”
 They’ve posted videos and photos of Trump in the presidential suite at Walter Reed National Military Medical Center.
 Even the president’s own doctors have taken to politicized spin, arguing that they were trying to be “upbeat” as they refused to fully and truthfully answer questions about Trump’s health.

-On Sunday, it culminated in a photo-op of Trump being driven outside Walter Reed medical center as he waved at supporters — exposing at least the driver and passenger in the car to infection.
+On Sunday, that culminated with a photo op as Trump was driven outside Walter Reed hospital so he could wave at supporters — exposing at least the driver and a passenger in the car to infection.
 As James Phillips, attending physician at Walter Reed, tweeted, “That Presidential SUV is not only bulletproof, but hermetically sealed against chemical attack.
 The risk of COVID19 transmission inside is as high as it gets outside of medical procedures.
 The irresponsibility is astounding.
 My thoughts are with the Secret Service forced to play.”

+Then on Monday, Trump tweeted that he’ll be leaving Walter Reed hospital later in the day.
+He wrote, “Don’t be afraid of Covid.
+Don’t let it dominate your life.”
+It was a warning experts immediately admonished, arguing that Americans should continue to follow recommended precautions for the coronavirus.

 This is all out of the same playbook Trump has used for Covid-19 from day one.
 It’s an attempt to make everything seem normal, as if the coronavirus isn’t wrecking millions of lives, in a desperate attempt to go back to a world that could help ensure Trump’s reelection.
 As Trump told journalist Bob Woodward, “I wanted to always play [the coronavirus] down.”